mailnite/mailkey/mailkey-mkdp1-spec/07-DOMAIN-IDENTITY.md

 **P3 — rotation and recovery.** Rotation and revocation statements, the identity resource and its bounding, recovery and break-glass, publisher self-check.

+**P4 — enforcement and operator interaction.** Everything above decides what is TRUE.
+This phase decides what happens to a message when the answer is bad, and it is last because the earlier phases are what keep its false-positive rate low enough to be acceptable.

+*The downgrade latch (C-02).* `EverHTTPSValidated` MUST be persisted separately from observations and from administrator policy, and a peer carrying it that has no usable manifest MUST fail closed with `ErrEncryptionRequired` rather than send in the clear.
+Today that guarantee is documented on `ResolveForEncryption` but enforced only under `PolicyRequire`, so an attacker who waits for a cached manifest to expire and then disrupts the refresh returns an established peer to plaintext.
+Only an explicit administrator "disable MKDP1 for this domain" operation may clear the latch; `Forget` MUST preserve it, which means it cannot live in the record `Forget` deletes.

+*Actions are per channel, because the channels differ in who can answer.* One pure mapping from `(verdict, channel capability, per-domain policy, global default)` to an action — proceed, defer, reject, ask — with `ask` producible only on an interactive channel.
+Defaults MUST prefer deferral to rejection: an attacker who can strip a header should be able to delay mail, never destroy it, which is the same reasoning that made the fail-closed outbound path answer 451.

+*Proceeding is not one thing.* For an identity refusal, "proceed" means encrypting to a WebPKI-authenticated manifest without honouring the pin — legacy MKDP1 security, and a defensible operator choice during rollout.
+For the latch there is no key at all, so "proceed" means cleartext; that option MUST NOT be offered as a per-message override on any channel, only as the separately warned administrator operation above.
+A message sent under either form of "proceed" MUST NOT be recorded or displayed as verified: a protection claim may only rest on something that authenticates.

+*Channels.* Interactive webmail asks at send time, while the sender still has the message in front of them, and its answers map onto state that already exists — send this one anyway, do not send, or trust this identity for this domain (an administrator re-pin).
+A transactional API returns a distinct error per action-needed reason and MAY accept an explicit override flag on submission, so the client chooses its own policy.
+SMTP submission has only response codes and takes them from the configured policy.
+Server-generated mail — vacation replies, delivery notifications, protocol reports — is a fourth channel with no user and no useful deferral: a notification that never delivers is a lost notification.

+*Refusals MUST be reviewable, per peer.* Every withheld pin, refused response and held message is a fact about ONE domain, so it belongs on that domain's record rather than only in a log an operator reads after being told to.
+An implementation SHOULD keep a bounded, coalesced issue history per peer — reason code, first and last seen, count — because the same failure repeats on every retry and an unbounded list of identical rows is not review, it is noise.
+The reason CODE is the part that must be stored: prose describes an incident, a code lets the surface group them and offer the action that resolves them.

+*And they MUST reach an operator*, once per domain per condition rather than once per message, for the same reason §7 restricts what DNS may carry: an alert that fires routinely is an alert that gets ignored.
+Held mail, a pinned domain whose authority changed signer, and a withheld pin are worth waking someone for.
+An unsigned domain is not — it is the majority of the internet.

+*Two operations, not one.* Clearing cached manifests so a domain can be rediscovered is hygiene and MUST preserve the capability latch.
+Clearing the latch is a security decision that re-permits plaintext and MUST be a separate, explicitly warned action.
+A single control that does both means the safe operation silently carries the dangerous one.

 A transparency log (the RFC 9162 model) would add detection of split-view rotation — an authority serving different identities to different senders, which §6 catches only for those who observe the discrepancy.
 The statement formats